 - We actively promote non-tiger centric tourism thus providing holistic experience.

 Kanha Earth Lodge – Kanha

-- Our naturalists visit local schools regularly and educate the children about the importance of saying no to plastic and saving wildlife in the longer run.
+- Our naturalists visit local schools regularly.
+They educate the children about the importance of saying no to plastic and saving wildlife in the longer run.

 - We understand that naturalist is an important part of overall experience to the clients on ground.
 So we felt the need to have more professional hands across the board.
 Though each lodge provide training to their naturalists every season, we decided to conduct a professional naturalist training course open to anyone willing to excel in this field.
 We are proud to share that currently the course is half way through with 20 participants including some of naturalists from other lodges too.